hippiehunter/dblbook/src/organization/prototyping.md

 # Prototyping
 Prototyping is one of the phases of compiling a Traditional DBL project.
 It uses a separate utility called `dblproto` to process your source code and produce type information to be used by later phases of compiling your DBL code.
 By default DBL compile time type checking for system-supplied routines and classes.
 This means the compiler assesses each system-supplied routine used in a program against its prototype, ensuring the proper number and type of arguments, correct return type, and other specifics.

 When working with a single compilation unit, you will always see the compiler performing type-checking.
-If you're not using MSBuild and building your project requires executing multiple DBL commands, you can use the Synergy Prototype utility (known as `dblproto`) to facilitate validation.
+If you're not using MSBuild and building your project requires executing multiple DBL commands, you can use the DBL Prototype utility (known as `dblproto`) to facilitate validation.

 When writing for .NET, compile time type checking is always in effect and is slightly more strict about what sorts of things can be implicitly converted.